vieapps/.github/profile/README.md

 - 36% capacity used

 The runtime applied backpressure when Redis choked.
 No circuit breakers fired.

-Because we don't do circuit breakers.
+We don't do circuit breakers.
 We do admission control.

 ### The Hard Truth